Bilateral/Consolidation Patterns Gold Trading

 Consolidation Trading Patterns

-When these consolidation chart patternss form we say that the market is taking a pause before deciding next direction to take.
+When these consolidation chart patterns form we say that the market is taking a break prior to deciding next trend direction to move.

 These consolidation chart patterns form when there's a tug of war between the buyers & the sellers & the market can't decide which side to move.